quicwg/multipath/draft-ietf-quic-multipath.md

 A MAX_PATH_ID frame (type=0x15228c0c) informs the peer of the maximum path identifier it is permitted to use.
-If the number of allocated paths has reached the local limit of max path identifier supported by the endpoint, it SHOULD send MAX_PATH_ID frame to increase the local limit and inform the peer.

 MAX_PATH_ID frames are formatted as shown in {{fig-max-paths-frame-format}}.